rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 ```

 #### :material-police-badge-outline: **2.3.5.
 Policies**
 The `policies` section defines which discovery policies should be assigned to each backend.
-Each policy describes specific settings for the type of discovery, such as scheduling, default properties, and scope (targets).
+Each policy describes specific configurations for the discovery type, such as scheduling, default properties, and the scope (targets).

-Each backend can run multiple policies at the same time, as long as each has a unique name within that backend.
-These policies are grouped into subsections according to the backend responsible.
+Each backend can execute multiple policies at the same time, as long as each one has a unique name within that backend.
+These policies are grouped into subsections according to the responsible backend.

 ```bash
 orb: